sam9s/racen-joveheal/docs/questions_for_shweta.md

 **Status:** Shweta is getting API details from her developer
 **Date:** Dec 25, 2024

+### 3. "Informed Coach" Concept Approval
+**Priority:** High
+**Purpose:** Allow SOMERA to know about JoveHeal programs and share info with coaching warmth
+**Status:** Design complete, awaiting Shweta's approval
+**Date:** Dec 26, 2024

+**Current behavior:** SOMERA says "I'm not equipped with specific details about programs"
+**Proposed behavior:** SOMERA delivers program info with empathetic coaching style

+Example response:
+> "I sense you're exploring ways to find momentum...
+The Hustle Program is something Shweta created for professionals feeling stuck in their rhythm.
+It's about rebuilding drive and reconnecting with your purpose.
+What's drawing you to explore this right now?"

+See `docs/SOMERA_INFORMED_COACH_DESIGN.md` for full design.

+**Key points for discussion:**
+- SOMERA remains a coach, NOT a salesperson
+- No pricing details, no hard sell
+- Always guides to Discovery Call/Contact page (never collects emails directly)
+- Depends on email integration to complete the experience

 ---

 ## Future Questions (Add here as they come up)